-Company Law requires the Directors, who are also the Charity's Trustees, to prepare the financial statements for each financial year which give a true and fair view of the state of affairs of the Charity and of the surplus or deficit for that period.
-In preparing these financial statements the Trustees are required:
+Company law requires the Trustees, to prepare the accounts for each financial year which give a true and fair view of the state of affairs of the Charity and of the incoming resources and application of resources, including the income and expenditure, of the charitable company for that year.

+In preparing the accounts, the Trustees are required to:

-- To select suitable accounting policies and apply them consistently. - To make judgements and estimates which are reasonable and prudent. - To state whether applicable accounting standards and statements of recommended practice have been followed, subject to any material departures disclosed and explained in the financial statements; and - - To prepare the financial statements on an ongoing concern basis unless it is inappropriate to assume that the Company will continue on that basis.
+- select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Charities SORP; - make judgements and estimates which are reasonable and prudent; - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the accounts; and - prepare the accounts on the going concern basis unless it is inappropriate to presume that the Charity will continue in operation.

-The Trustees have overall responsibility for ensuring that the Charity has appropriate systems of control, financial and otherwise.
-They are also responsible for keeping proper accounting records which disclose, with reasonable accuracy at any time, the financial position of the Charity and enable them to ensure that the financial statements comply with the Companies Act 1985 and the Charities Acts.
+The Trustees are responsibility for keeping adequate accounting records that disclose with reasonable accuracy at any time the financial position of the Charity and enable them to ensure that the accounts comply with the Companies Act 2006.
 They are also responsible for safeguarding the assets of the Charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.